FAQ

 Who lives in Brown?

-“Brown is for the interested and interesting,” according to a past resident.
+According to a past resident,“Brown is for the interested and interesting.”
 We currently house about 220 residents of different years, majors, interests, and talents.
-Brown is open to all undergraduate students; incoming first-years as well as current first-, second-, and third-years can apply.
+Brown is also committed to being inclusive and supportive of residents of all identities!
+Brown is open to all undergraduate students, including first years, upperclassmen, and transfer students.
 We also have a few faculty fellows, graduate students, and associated professors who either live along with the students or within a stone’s throw away from the college.

 What types of events and activities does Brown hold?